Mashpoe/c-hashmap/readme.md

 ### Clean up Old Data When Removing an Entry

-You can use the callback type if you want free an entry's data before removing it.
+You can use a callback to free an entry's data before removing it.
 You don't necessarily *have* to use this callback to free data, but that's its primary function.

 This can be done using `hashmap_remove_free()`: